 If you would like to gain a practical understanding of the legal system while in Law School, a judicial externship will give you a front row seat.

-As a student in this program, you’ll have the opportunity to work with a federal or state court judge.
-You’ll serve as that judge’s law clerk extern, often performing research and draft-writing duties.
+As a student in this program, you’ll have the opportunity to work with a federal or state court judge—often researching and drafting orders or opinions.
 Most externs will also have the opportunity to observe court proceedings.

-You’ll receive two or three course credits graded S/F, upon satisfaction of externship requirements, which include:
+Externs receive two or three course credits graded pass/fail, upon satisfaction of externship requirements, which include:

 - Two individual meetings with the supervising professor